liweist/siegelion/README.md

 # SiegeLion Framework
 ### A Lightweight PHP Framework based on Enterprise Architecture
-- Demo: Easy to create Router and Action like design a business process
+- Design and planning a web application like Enterprise Architecture
 - Use Doctrine as ORM
+- Reference from NodeJS Express, Java Servlet
+- Code easy and clear understanding
+- Pre-defined RESTful API Module and router
+- Support muilt-subdomain application in one framework and share service components
+- Hook for AOP
+- Demo Project(Couqiao Weixin Online Market): Easy to create Router and Action like design a business process

 ### Architecture